astraly-labs/pragma-node/README.md

 - `src/`: Contains the main source code of the application.
   - `lib.rs`: Defines the library's entry point.
   - `tracing.rs`: Defines common tracing logic.

-### Pragma Consumer

-- `src/`: Contains the main source code of the SDK.
-  - `lib.rs`: Defines the SDK's entry point.
-  - `builder.rs`: Defines how the Pragma Consumer client is built,
-  - `constants.rs`: General constants, mainly for endpoints,
-  - `consumer.rs`: Main logic that consumes data from our API,
-  - `types.rs`: Contains the `MerkleFeedCalldata` definition.
-- `examples/`: Contains a crate example showcasing how to use the SDK.

 ## Development